33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 Save your ticket for the city walls.

-Your (expensive) ticket for the Dubrovnik city walls will also get you into Fort Lovrijenac, so hold onto your ticket!
+If you don’t opt to buy a Dubrovnik Pass, your (expensive) ticket for the Dubrovnik City Walls will still also get you into Fort Lovrijenac, so hold onto your ticket!

 You’ll also need to show your ticket on the walls themselves a few times, as there are multiple entrances, so be sure not to misplace it.